FranciscoSole/four-in-a-row/README.md

 ### English

-Through 2022 we learned mostly Python and this proyect was requested in the last subject related to this language that I actually was in.
+Through 2022 we learned mostly Python and this proyect was requested in the last subject related to this language that I, at this moment, was in.
 It had to be done only with:

 - Functions
 - Arrays